MicrosoftDocs/win32/desktop-src/FileIO/clusters-and-extents.md

 ---
-Description: 'Clusters may be referred to from two different perspectives: within the file and on the volume.' ms.assetid: 8e999524-4fe9-49b0-8b59-081fa7a42c72
+description: 'Clusters may be referred to from two different perspectives: within the file and on the volume.' ms.assetid: 8e999524-4fe9-49b0-8b59-081fa7a42c72
 title: Clusters and Extents
 ms.topic: article